YaokunLin/ActuaryProgrammer/POETRY_README.md

 brew link openssl
 ```

+As always, follow any prompts/instructions from then output of those commands above.

-After all that is done (and your active shell reflects the changes), you should be all set to `poetry install`
+Once all that is done (and your active shell reflects the changes), you should be all set to `poetry install`